solitontech/SLL-Drona/README.md

 <ul>Stimulus is the step where you assign values to the UI controls based on the need and operations to perform.
 This poly API available in the SLL Drona palette provides a set of stimulus VIs that help you in assigning the value for various types of control. </ul>

 ![Stimulus Control](Images/Stimulus%20API%20control.png) ![Stimulus Keyboard](Images/Stimulus%20API%20keyboard.png) ![Stimulus VI](Images/Stimulus%20API%20VI.png) <br/>
 <ul>You can set values for a control that is inside a tab control or a sub panel, etc by giving a proper valid control path and value for that control.
-The control path contains the label name of the controls with delimiters to access the specific or target control. </ul>
+The control path contains the label name of the controls with delimiters to access the specific control. </ul>

 For example, To access the numeric control as in the below depicted UI you need to give the control path as: <br/>
 ![Stimulus control](Images/Stimulus%20control.png) <br/>